 Includes a short biography of his wives and their impact on the Koran.

 The Koran is very much the story of a retired

 merchant's struggle to get his kinfolk, the Quraysh, the pre-eminent tribe of

-Mecca and others to accept him as a legitimate Prophet and Messenger of the one and only
+Mecca to accept him as a legitimate spokesman for the one and only

 what people thought of the man and the Book.